Assistant Professor of Otolaryngology, Johns Hopkins University

 As an undergraduate of Brown University, Deepa graduated magna cum laude in 2008 with a BS in biophysics and a BA in international relations.
 She was elected to both Sigma Xi and Phi Beta Kappa.

-Deepa was class president for four years at Brown, and continues in that role as an alumna.
+Deepa was class president for four years at Brown, and continued in that role as an alumna.
 At Stanford, she was vice-president of the Medical School student body and president of the American Medical Students Association.
 She was the spokesperson for her class in inducting new medical students in the white coat ceremony.
 She also completed a Howard Hughes Medical Institute fellowship.

 Deepa's early research included constructing a lead biosensor and a transcription amplifier; designing a walker that minimizes the chances of patient falls, and working on the development and regeneration of inner ear hair cells in models of deafness.